zynfandel/GettingDataProject/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-6. Writes final data set to txt file in working directory write.table(mergesum, "tidyanalysis.txt", row.names=FALSE)
+6. Writes final data set to txt file in working directory ("tidyanalysis.txt")